makingweirdthings/makingweirdthings.github.io/_toys/costs.md

 ## Things I bought, and didn't use

 * 1/4&quot; wooden dowels for tool making
-* FlexFoam-iT III for as a mold support
+* FlexFoam-iT III for use as a mold support
 * Lexan sheet, because I'm not using the foam

 ## Cutting costs: